smithlabcode/dnmtools/docs/content/counts.md

 whatever cells you are studying.
 The output of `counts` serves as the input for many downstream analyses.

-The input mapped reads file (`input.sam`) is in SAM/BAM format.
+The input mapped reads file (`input.bam`) is in SAM/BAM format.
 The reads should be sorted so those mapping to the same chromosome are consecutive in the file.
 Duplicate reads should be probably be [removed](../uniq) first, but that depends on your data.